 Cui, Tingting (2009) Enhanced large-scale production of laccases from Coriolopsis polyzona for use in dye bioremediation.
-PhD thesis, University of Westminster, School of Biosciences.
+Doctoral thesis, University of Westminster.